BenTaylorPublic/screeps/README.md

         Essentially making it last in the list of labs to use Rest of the time it can be used with the array
     2 origin labs will be the middle ones

+Downgrade controller creep
+    Flag name "downgrade-{X}"
+    Where X is how many CLAIM parts (matched by MOVE parts) It varies in claim parts because 1 would block it, but 25 would be reducing it a lot Maybe a repeat option, for when it dies
 ```
 ### Long term:
 ```